PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 .. function:: DisableECSAction()

+  .. deprecated:: 1.6.0

+  This function has been deprecated in 1.6.0, please use :func:`SetDisableECSAction` instead.

   Disable the sending of ECS to the backend.
   Subsequent rules are processed after this action.

 .. function:: DisableValidationAction()

+  .. deprecated:: 1.6.0

+  This function has been deprecated in 1.6.0, please use :func:`SetDisableValidationAction` instead.

   Set the CD bit in the query and let it go through.
+  Subsequent rules are processed after this action.

 .. function:: DnstapLogAction(identity, logger[, alterFunction])